NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### A Simple Download Request

-Here an open-access GDC file is downloaded by appending the file UUID to the `data` endpoint URL.
+An open-access GDC file can be downloaded by appending the file UUID to the `data` endpoint URL.

 ```TXT
 Choose the Python tab to view script.